 The benefits of crate training

-A crate, used in the right way, can provide a number of advantages for both you and your dog.
-Not only does a crate offer a safe and cosy place for your dog to relax but it also provides you with an efficient way of managing a, as yet untrained puppy.
+Crate training used in the right way can provide several advantages for both you and your dog.
+Not only does a crate offer a safe and cozy place for your dog to relax, but it also provides you with an efficient way of managing an as yet untrained puppy.

 So, why use a crate?